 When you think about the books and stories that you most enjoyed reading, chances are that story’s scenes were woven with something deeper than what appeared on the surface.

-Today I'd like to teach you seven simple techniques for using subtext in your story, which I'll also teach with some subtext examples.
+Today I'd like to teach you seven simple techniques for using subtext in your story, which I'll also show you some subtext examples.

-Subtext occurs when the words don’t match with the actions, and we all know what that means: actions speak louder than words.
+Subtext occurs when the words don’t match with the actions, and we all know that actions speak louder than words.

-Filmmakers are fabulous at capturing meaningful subtext in their scenes, capitalizing on effective screenwriting to pull viewers beneath the surface where they can appreciate a deeper significance.
+Filmmakers excel at capturing meaningful subtext in their scenes, capitalizing on effective screenwriting to pull viewers beneath the surface where they can appreciate a deeper significance.

 Perhaps the best way to illustrate subtext is by looking at some examples.
 Follow the links to watch these film clips and get a better grasp of what I mean by subtext.